-- (1) One person may only submit one proposal as Principal Investigator for one project only. - (2) Multiple applications will not be permitted for those applying to the FY2022 Call for R&D Proposals for "Responsible Innovation with Conscience and Agility," "Solution-Driven Co-creative R&D Program for SDGs (Scenario Creation Phase, Solution Creation Phase)," and "Science of Science, Technology and Innovation Policy R&D Program." - (3) Current Principal Investigators of the Research Institute of Science and Technology for Society (RISTEX) cannot submit proposals (excluding cases where the R&D implementation period ends during FY2022).
+- (1) One person may only submit one proposal as Principal Investigator for one project only. - (2) Multiple applications will not be permitted for those applying to the FY2023 Call for R&D Proposals for "Responsible Innovation with Conscience and Agility," "Solution-Driven Co-creative R&D Program for SDGs (Scenario Creation Phase, Solution Creation Phase)," and the new framework established in 2023 under the SOLVE for SDGs program. - (3) Current Principal Investigators of the Research Institute of Science and Technology for Society (RISTEX) cannot submit proposals (excluding cases where the R&D implementation period ends during FY2023).